Pratyaya

 sūkṣmaviṣayatvaṁ cāliṅgaparyavasānam

-The province of subtle objects extends up to the unmanifest (Prakṛti).
+The domain of subtle objects extends up to the unmanifest (Prakṛti).

 Click to read insights...